---

 const fileLastModifiedDate = "2018-07-05";

-Here is the content of get-last-modified-date.js
+Here is the content of `get-last-modified-date.js`:

 module.exports = "2018-07-05";

-date is read from the file and replaced in the code.
+Here, the `2018-07-05` date is read from the file and replaced in the code.

-fetch translations from all @bigbinary
+fetch translations from all `@bigbinary`-namespaced packages.
+This eliminated

-the need for manual updates in neeto-commons-frontend
+the need for manual updates in `neeto-commons-frontend` whenever a new package

 was added.

-function was refactored as follows:
+With preval, our `initializeI18n` function was refactored as follows:

 const initializeI18n = hostTranslations => {